Part 8: The fuller prototype

 uv run pytest tests/test_skills.py -v

-These tests do not call the LLM, so they should be stable.
+These tests don't call the LLM, so they should be stable.

 Unit tests for commands